Immigrant Justice Leadership Academy

 More information

-For more information, please contact Jane Lombardi, Director of Immigrant Justice Partnerships at [email protected].
+For more information, please contact Rocío Pulido, Senior Program Manager, Immigrant Justice Leadership Academy at [email protected].

-Funding for the Colibrí Fellowship provided by the Illinois Department of Human Services, Office of Welcoming Centers for Refugee and Immigrant Services and the Lawyers Trust Fund.
+Funding for the Colibrí Fellowship provided by the Illinois Department of Human Services, Office of Welcoming Centers for Refugee and Immigrant Services, the Lawyers Trust Fund, and Abundant Futures.